Locality Safeguarding Adult Partnerships (LSAPs)

 People who attend then share the information back into their own teams and organisations.

-Each LSAP has two chair people (a leading chair and a co-chair) to lead the group in the work they do, and Norfolk County Council provide administrative support for consistent organisation of the meetings.
+Each LSAP has two co-chairs to lead the group in the work they do, and Norfolk County Council provide administrative support for consistent organisation of the meetings.

 LSAPs would regularly have guest speakers to the face to face meetings, but often the topics they spoke on would have relevance across all five partnerships, not just the one.
 So we tried out a webinar programme back in 2021 to share the information and learning more efficiently across our county network - it was very successful, and we have now opened up attendance more widely.
 Have a look at our dedicated webinar page.